mftenergy/Gitting-comfortable/slidedeck/slides.md

 # Git: Push / Pull - recap

-In previous section your learned about `git push` and `git pull` which are two commands that relativly synchronize local changes to origin and synchronize origin with your local state.
+In previous section your learned about `git push` and `git pull` which are two commands that relatively synchronize local changes to origin and synchronize origin with your local state.
 Git has the notion of a _repository_, to which a user of the repository can synchronize its changes to and the user can `pull` other people changes from.
-It is often best practice to when you have something that is working, and atleast once a day, to push your changes with origin.
+It is often best practice to when you have something that is working, and at least once a day, to push your changes with origin.

 The most notable commands to remember are: